atodorov/atodorov.github.com/content/_posts/2015-04-14-how-to-find-if-lvm-volume-is-thinly-provisioned.markdown

 ---
 layout: post
-title: "How to Find if LVM Volume is Thinly Provisioned"
+Title: How to Find if LVM Volume is Thinly Provisioned
 date: 2015-04-14 15:40
 comments: true
 categories: ['RHEL', 'Fedora']